hackforla/adopt-civic-art/README.md

 * virtualenv ([virtual environment](https://docs.python.org/3/tutorial/venv.html))
 * pip

-There are many different ways to set up a virtual environment, so feel free to use a method that works for you,.
-However make sure that you are running *Python 3.4+* within the activated environment if you have multiple versions of Python on your machine.
+There are many different ways to set up a virtual environment, so feel free to use a method that works for you.
+However please make sure that you are running *Python 3.4+* within the activated environment if you have multiple versions of Python on your machine.

 ### Install dependencies
 `pip install -r requirements.txt`